 RingCentral is one of the leading virtual phone systems for American businesses.
 It’s easy to use, is affordably priced and comes with a host of valuable features.
 What makes Ringcentral Professional an ideal choice for small businesses is that small teams can use their mobile devices to make and receive calls as their primary phone while still presenting a professional image at all times.

 Unlike most virtual phone systems that connect your desktop phone to a router, RingCentral Professional is a call-forwarding service that lets employees answer calls from customers on their mobile, home phone or any preferred line.
 Setup with RingCentral Professional is simple since no additional equipment is required to get up and running.
 If customer support is a priority then you are sure to be satisfied as we found RingCentral’s phone support to be of superb quality.

 Want a hosted, managed service from the cloud?
-Prefer to maintain onsite control?
-Want a mix of both?
-ShoreTel Connect gives businesses the freedom to tailor their system to their needs.
+With seamless scalability and flexible HD video conferencing, Vonage Business gives you the freedom to tailor your VoIP system to your needs.

-ShoreTel’s cloud-hosted systems can be set-up straight out of the box on the other hand.
-Businesses who opt for ShoreTel’s cloud system will find that maintenance is easy since ShoreTel handles everything and acts as your team’s very own IT department.
+Vonage’s cloud-hosted systems can be set-up straight out of the box.
+Businesses who opt for Vonage’s cloud system will find that maintenance is easy since Vonage handles everything and acts as your team’s very own IT department.